jherax/js-utils/README.md

 ### jQuery.fnCapitalize *(type)*
 This is the jQuery extension for [fnCapitalize](#fncapitalize-object-type) function.<br>
-Applies a transformation to the text, removing all line-breaks, spaces, and tabs from the beginning and end of&nbsp;the supplied string.
+Applies a transformation to the text, removing all line-breaks, spaces, and tabs from the beginning and end&nbsp;of&nbsp;the&nbsp;supplied string.
 If the whitespace characters occur in middle of the string, also they are removed.<br>
 **Note:** The object defined in [`jsu.regional.<language>.wordPattern`](#jsuregional) is a regular expression used to lowercasing&nbsp;some words after text capitalization.
 Only works when ***type*** parameter is `"word"`<br>
 **Note:** The text is transformed when the `blur` event is triggered.<br>
 **Returns** `jQuery`

+Parameters
 * **type:** `String` specifying the text transformation.
 Can be one of the following values:
   * `"word"` transform to lowercase and then turns the first letter of each word into uppercase
   * `"title"` turns the first letter of each word into uppercase